DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: System Model

 \subsubsection{The Object of this Optimal P/D Ratio}

-When all requests are served via remote prefill (perform prefill in P-instance), the prefill-to-decoding workflow naturally forms a producer–consumer pair.
+When all requests are served via remote prefill (perform prefill in P-instance), the prefill-to-decoding workflow naturally forms a producer-consumer pair.
 P-instances produce prefill-completed requests (together with KV-cache), and D-instances consume those prefill-completed requests to perform token generation.
 Therefore, balancing production and consumption is essential to reduce resource waste.
 And system throughput for disaggregated inference is largely determined by the concurrency (the number of in-flight requests in system) that each D-instance can sustain, because each generated token must be produced by a D-instance and returned to the frontend.
 The maximum concurrency a D-instance can support depends on request length as well as on GPU memory capacity and memory bandwidth.
-Therefore, the optimal P/D ratio should (i) maximize the aggregate concurrency supported by D-instances and (ii) select a corresponding number of P-instances so that neither P-instances nor D-instances remain idle for appreciable periods.
+Therefore, the optimal P/D ratio should (i) maximize the aggregate concurrency supported by D-instances and (ii) select a corresponding number of P-instances so that minimize idle time for P-instances and D-instances.